markcellus/router-component/README.md

 ## Prerequisites

-This library assumes you are using a browser that supports [Web Components](https://www.webcomponents.org/introduction).
+This library assumes you are using a browser that supports [Web Components](https://www.webcomponents.org/introduction). and that you are using them as your routed elements.
 They are the future of the web and are already implemented natively in browsers.
-So if you aren't already using them, you probably should.

-Before using this package, make sure your server is setup to have all your page URIs to point to the root index.html page of your single-page application, which will have your router code.
-An example of the index.html is below.

 ## Usage